Beyonder101/RS-photo-portfolio-website/README.md

-1. responsive web  for Mobile compatible
+1. new font

 2. ABOUT PAGE - Rewrite

-3. bootstrap build

-4. see Queries in CSS
+3. see Queries in CSS

-5. chcek for new images on Work profiles